An LGAD-based full active target for the PIONEER experiment: Active target (ATAR)

-The foreseen sensor geometry has a pitch of 200~$\mu m$ so that a sensor would have 100 strips mated to a chip with 100 channels and 2~cm width, a standard dimension for microchips.
-The technology available at the moment for standard LGADs does not allow to have a 200~$\mu m$ pitch sensor with a fill factor over 80\%, it is necessary to exploit one of the new rising LGAD technologies such as AC-coupled LGADs \cite{Apresyan:2020ipp}, Trench insulated LGADs \cite{9081916} or Deep-Junction LGADs \cite{Ayyoub:2021dgk}.
+The foreseen sensor geometry has a pitch of 200~$\mu m$ with 100 strips mated to a chip with 100 channels and 2~cm width, a standard dimension for microchips.
+The technology available at the moment for standard LGADs does not allow to have a 200~$\mu m$ pitch sensor with a fill factor over 80\% (\cite{CERN-LHCC-2020-007}, Section~5.5.6), it is necessary to exploit one of the new rising LGAD technologies such as AC-LGADs \cite{Apresyan:2020ipp}, Trench insulated LGADs \cite{9081916} or Deep-Junction LGADs \cite{Ayyoub:2021dgk}.
 These new technologies were not exploited in a working application yet and require further R\&D to maximize their potential.
 The metal size for the 200 micron pitch strips, as well as other parameters of interest for the sensor such as the doping profile, needs to be chosen after a testing R\&D campaign and TCAD Sentaurus or TCAD Silvaco simulations.
-Preliminary tests are being conducted on BNL strip AC-LGADs (\cref{fig:FNAL_data}, Left) with different pitch and strip sizes.
 In addition some non-typical configurations such as zig-zag strips can be explored to identify muons traveling parallel to a strip.

 A best estimate at present for the sensor thickness is around 120 $\mu m$ to avoid support structures for the sensor, which would introduce dead area.
 Using fast electronics would result in a pulse with rise-time of about 1~ns for an LGAD of this thickness, as shown in \cref{fig:Pulse}, Right.
 Such a sensor would be able to separate a single hit from two overlapping hits if they arrive more than 1.5~ns apart.
 The time resolution on the rising edge should be about 100~ps for the minimum ionizing signals to much better time resolution for large $\pi/\mu$ signals.
 The exact sensor performance will need to be established by tests done on more mature prototypes.